 Example: Kimora, the sponsor, resides in California and wants to immigrate her husband and four children from Japan.
 She already has one child in the United States.
 To meet 125% of the poverty guidelines for a family of seven, she needs to make \$47,575.
 She does not earn enough to meet this amount.
 She has two friends, Miko and Sayako, who are willing to be joint sponsors, but when they calculate their own household size and add Kimora's husband and four kids, neither one of them earns enough to meet 125% of the poverty guidelines.
 However, Kimora's joint sponsors could divide among themselves the individuals in the family petition to reduce their household size and meet the required income level.
 Miko could be the joint sponsor for Kimora's husband and two of their children.
-She would then only have to show that she makes enough to support her own household only have to show that she makes enough to support her own household only have to show that she makes enough to support her own household plus two other people.
+She would then only have to show that she makes enough to support her own household plus three others.
+Then, Sayako could be a joint sponsor for Kimora's two other children and would only have to show that she makes enough to support her own household plus two other people.